About the Author Stephen Burke

 When the last rejection arrived, I felt free to move ahead and put the book out there myself.
 Self-publishing comes with a lot of associated tasks, like rounds of copy editing, building an online presence for the novel, having a cover designed, managing the marketing and advertising.
 That’s all been my focus for the last several months.

-As of May, 2025, I’m looking at possibilities for the next book.
+As of May, 2025, I’m looking at the possibilities for my next book.
 They include a fourth novel in what I’m calling the Mahoney series, and a few other notions that would be a big departure from that world.

 My Writing Style